 Diagnosing a Urinary Tract Infection

-The test for a UTI is called a urinalysis.
+The single most important lab test is urinalysis, essentially urine test.
+A urine culture will be tested for signs of infection, such as the presence of white blood cells and bacteria.
 Your doctor will ask you to provide a urine sample, which will be examined in a laboratory.
 Your doctor may also order a culture of your urine sample, which can show the particular types of bacteria that are present.

 Treatment for a UTI